Join me in giving.

 Literary Cleveland is dedicated to creating and nurturing a vibrant literary community in Northeast Ohio.

-I think 2019 will be an exciting year for this organization, and I’d love your help in furthering the work.
+I’m a Board member, and I think 2019 will be an exciting year for this organization.
+I’d love your help in furthering the work.